vmware-tanzu/velero/master/aws-config.md

 ## Credentials and configuration

-In the Ark directory (i.e. where you extracted the release tarball), run the following to first set up namespaces, RBAC, and other scaffolding.
+In the Velero directory (i.e. where you extracted the release tarball), run the following to first set up namespaces, RBAC, and other scaffolding.
 To run in a custom namespace, make sure that you have edited the YAML files to specify the namespace.
 See [Run in custom namespace][0].

 ```bash
 kubectl apply -f config/common/00-prereqs.yaml